2022 World Series: Game 5

 The change in the World Series schedule due to rain meant Game 5 went up directly against a Thursday Night Football game between the NFL franchises of both World Series cities, in which the Philadelphia Eagles defeated the Houston Texans, 29–17.
-Estimates from Nielsen Media Research showed the baseball game drew an average of five million more viewers, with a share of at least 50 in both Philadelphia and Houston.
+Estimates from Nielsen Media Research showed the baseball game drew an average of five million more viewers, with a share of at least 50 percent in both Philadelphia and Houston.
 Meanwhile, the football game, originally scheduled to air on the Fox affiliates in both markets per NFL rules, moved to the MyNetworkTV affiliates in both markets.

 Game 6

-Game 6 set the record for the latest date that the World Series game has been played.
-The latest a World Series game had previously been played was November 4, in both 2001 and 2009.
+Game 6 set the record for the latest date that a World Series game has been played.
+The latest World Series game had previously been played was November 4, in both 2001 and 2009.
 The Astros replaced Yuli Gurriel, who exited Game 5 with a knee injury, on their roster with Korey Lee.
 Gallery Furniture's Jim McIngvale threw the ceremonial first pitch, Andy Grammer sang the national anthem, and George Strait called "play ball!"
 In a rematch from Game 2, Framber Valdez started for the Astros, while Zack Wheeler started for the Phillies.

-The game remained scoreless through five innings before Kyle Schwarber hit a solo home run to right field for the Phillies in the top of the sixth inning.
-Wheeler allowed Jose Altuve and Jeremy Peña to reach base and was relieved by José Alvarado in preparation for Yordan Álvarez.
-Alvarado then gave up a three-run home run to Álvarez.
-Later in the inning, Christian Vázquez hit an RBI single, allowing Alex Bregman to score.
-Pressly pitched a scoreless ninth inning for his sixth save of playoffs, with Nick Castellanos flying out to Kyle Tucker in foul territory for the final out and season's conclusion.
+The game was initially a pitchers' duel between Valdez and Wheeler, with the game remaining scoreless through five innings.
+This was eventually broken by Kyle Schwarber hitting a solo home run to right field for the Phillies off of Valdez in the top of the sixth inning.
+In the bottom of the sixth, Wheeler hit Martin Maldonado with a pitch, which he and J. T. Realmuto argued he leaned into akin to Aledmys Diaz's attempt in Game 1, though this time the umpire ruled in favor of the Astros.
+Maldonado was eventually thrown out on a fielder's choice hit by Jose Altuve, before Jeremy Peña hit a single to allow Altuve to reach third.
+With runners on the corners, Wheeler was relieved by José Alvarado in preparation for Yordan Alvarez.
+Alvarado then gave up a three-run go-ahead home run to Alvarez, which flew 450 feet to center field and over the batter's eye.
+After walking Alex Bregman and striking out Kyle Tucker, Alvarado was relieved by Seranthony Dominguez.
+Bregman would advance to second on a wild pitch during Tucker's at-bat and subsequently score on an RBI single by Christian Vázquez, bringing the score to 4–1.